spotify/spotify-json/doc/codec.md

   encoding, use a default constructed value of the given type.
 This is mainly useful for verification purposes, for example `required("version", equals(5))`

-In terms of performance hit, each field that `object` encodes and decodes uses one virtual method call.
+Each field that `object` encodes and decodes uses one virtual method call.

+When encoding, `object` writes fields in the order that they were registered.

 ### `one_of_t`